K.d. lang: Activism

-Lang, who came out as a lesbian in a June 1992 article of the LGBT news magazine The Advocate, has championed gay rights causes.
+Lang, who came out as a lesbian in a June 1992 article of the LGBTQ news magazine The Advocate, has championed gay rights causes.

 She has supported many causes over the years, including HIV/AIDS care and research.
 Her cover of Cole Porter's "So in Love" (from the Broadway musical, Kiss Me, Kate), appears on the Red Hot + Blue compilation album and video from 1990 (a tribute to Cole Porter to benefit AIDS research and relief).
-Her 2010 greatest hits album, Recollection, also includes this cover of "So in Love."
+Her 2010 greatest hits album, Recollection, also includes this cover of "So in Love".
 Lang also recorded the song "Fado Hilário", singing in Portuguese, for the 1999 Red Hot AIDS benefit album Onda Sonora: Red Hot + Lisbon, a traditional fado from Portugal.

 She is a vegetarian.
 Her "Meat Stinks" campaign in the 1990s created much controversy, particularly in her hometown, in the middle of Alberta's cattle ranching industry—she was banned from more than 30 Alberta radio stations.
 A sign in Consort, Alberta, stating "Home of k.d. lang" was burned to the ground.
 Alberta's agriculture minister at the time said it was "extremely unfortunate that she has decided to side with the animal rightists.
 There's a certain feeling of betrayal – we have supported k.d. fairly well in Alberta".
-More than a dozen radio stations in the U.S. throughout Kansas, Oklahoma, Missouri, Montana and Nebraska also boycotted playing her records due to her "Meat Stinks" campaign.
+More than a dozen radio stations in the U.S. throughout Kansas, Oklahoma, Missouri, Montana, and Nebraska also boycotted playing her records due to her "Meat Stinks" campaign.